Shear-shape cocycles for measured laminations and ergodic theory of the earthquake flow: Main results

 \subsection{Dual foliations from hyperbolic structures}

 A foundational result of Gardiner and Masur (Theorem \ref{thm:GM} below) states that quadratic differentials are parametrized by their real and imaginary parts; equivalently, their vertical and horizontal foliations (or laminations).
-In particular, the set $\Fol^{uu}(\lambda)$ of all quadratic differentials with horizontal lamination $\lambda$ is the same as the space $\MF(\lambda)$ of foliations that bind together with $\lambda$.
+In particular, the real-analytic submanifold $\Fol^{uu}(\lambda)$ of all quadratic differentials with horizontal lamination $\lambda$ can be identified with the space $\MF(\lambda)$ of foliations that bind together with $\lambda$.
+See Section \ref{sec:introproof} for a formal definition.
 As the horocycle flow preserves the horizontal foliation, it induces a flow on $\MF(\lambda)$.

 Mirzakhani's conjugacy and our extension therefore both follow from the construction of flow-equivariant maps that assign to a hyperbolic surface $X$ and a measured lamination $\lambda$ a ``dual'' measured foliation.